lan17/celery-redis-poll/README.md

 # Celery Redis Poll Backend

-A specialized Redis backend for Celery that replaces the default pub/sub mechanism for task result retrieval with a polling-based approach.
+A specialized Redis backend for Celery that disables the default pub/sub mechanism for task result retrieval.

+This enabled polling based approach by simply calling `ready()` method on Celery's `AsyncResult`.

 ## Why Polling Instead of Pub/Sub?